daltonh/arb/doc/content/simulation_options/index.md

 GENERAL_OPTIONS transientsimulation=.true. # specifies that the timestep loop will be used GENERAL_OPTIONS transientsimulation=.false. # specifies that the timestep loop will not be used, ie, a steady-state simulation (default)
 ```
 The default simulation type is steady-state, unless any transient variables or dynamic regions have been defined (in which case the default simulation type becomes transient).
+This variable can be referenced by `<transientsimulation>` (0 or 1) in any expressions.

 ###Newtient simulations